Why Passwords Alone Are No Longer Enough

 Financial and Payment Systems

 Banking portals, payment processors, invoicing platforms, and accounting software should be protected immediately.
-If you handle payment data, understanding PCI DSS compliance requirements is also worth reviewing as part of your overall security posture.
+If your business handles payment data, it is worth reviewing your overall security posture and ensuring that two-factor authentication is part of your protection strategy for financial tools.

 Identity and Administration Consoles